ramsaycarslaw/gocompress/README.md

 And then run it with

 ```
-./compression file.txt
+./compression path/to/file.txt
 ```

-This will create a new file called file.txt.cmp which is the compressed file
+This will create a folder in the path called file.txt.fldr, inside of this is the compressed file and the keystore for the dictionary compression